-Heavy snow in eastern and northeastern Japan has seen flamethrower wielding JR staff tied to the front of moving trains in a bid to maintain respectable punctuality.
+Heavy snow in Japan has seen flamethrower wielding JR staff tied to the front of moving trains in a bid to maintain respectable punctuality.

-“Yesterday we experienced severe snowstorms resulting in a particularly high number of burns victims,” said a JR spokesman.
+“We experienced severe snowstorms resulting in a particularly high number of burns victims,” said one JR spokesman.

 Staff aimed directly toward the train tracks but casualties were “unavoidable” with regular train speeds effecting shooter accuracy.